General Fire Safety Hazards You Should Know

 Always keep an eye on what you are cooking.
 If a fire starts in the microwave oven, keep the doors shut and immediately unplug the unit.

 Prepare a designated area for ironing your clothes.
-Do not iron your clothes on flammable surface.
+Do not iron your clothes on flammable surfaces.

 These are the basic fire safety hazards that you must know.